Writer's Games Rules

 3. Exceptions will be discussed privately with judges.

-4. Poetry is acceptable for all Events provided Event guidelines are met.
-Failure to meet guidelines, whether poetry or prose, will result in entry disqualification.
+4. Poetry and screenplays are accepted for all Events provided Event parameters are met.
+Failure to meet parameters will lead to rejection.

 5. Entries are scored separately by each judge.
 The judges' scores are averaged to find the entry's Event Score.
 Event Scores for each participant are added to find that participant's Overall Score.
-Winner announcements occur after every Event and an Overall Winner is declared when the portion is complete.
+Winner announcements occur at the end of the competition.
 Please see our How It Works page for details.

 a.
 No person may have access to the score sheet or numerical scores under any circumstances except in the instance of judgement.